downspot/terraform-ec2-instances/README.md

 - creates EC2 instance(s)
 - creates volumes of selected sizes and mounts to /storage
 - applies reboot cloudwatch for hung states
-- create cloudwatch for /storage /root and CPU utilization (must use Lambda function)
+- creates cloudwatch for /storage /root and CPU utilization (must use Lambda function)

 Edit appropriate `*.tfvars` file.